 How to Avoid Stockpiling

-If you have a shipping container begging to be filled, you could try installing in-built racking or self-assembly shelving which could limit the space and size that you have.
+If you have a unit begging to be filled, you could try installing in-built racking or self-assembly shelving which could limit the space and size that you have.

 Fighting the urge to stockpile is more difficult than it seems, as we are, in essence, fighting against human nature.
 However, it is important to our society that we try, and with a two-pronged approach, we all stand more of a chance of being successful.